 Housing costs in Keaau are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

 Unlike some towns, Keaau isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Keaau are a mix of both white- and blue-collar jobs.
-Overall, Keaau is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Keaau who work in office and administrative support (17.73%), healthcare (8.57%), and maintenance occupations (8.18%).
+Overall, Keaau is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Keaau who work in office and administrative support (21.14%), maintenance occupations (8.38%), and management occupations (7.42%).

 Keaau is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Keaau in 2010 was $23,132, which is lower middle income relative to Hawaii, and middle income relative to the rest of the US.
-This equates to an annual income of $92,528 for a family of four.
+The per capita income in Keaau in 2010 was $26,928, which is middle income relative to Hawaii and the nation.
+This equates to an annual income of $107,712 for a family of four.
 However, Keaau contains both very wealthy and poor people as well.

 Keaau is an extremely ethnically-diverse town.
 The people who call Keaau home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keaau residents report their race to be Asian, followed by Native Hawaiian.
-Keaau also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.10% of the town’s residents.
-Important ancestries of people in Keaau include English, German, Scottish, and Italian.
+Important ancestries of people in Keaau include Portuguese, English, Scottish, German, and Irish.

 The most common language spoken in Keaau is English.
-Other important languages spoken here include Pacific Island languages and Tagalog.
+Other important languages spoken here include Pacific Island languages and Japanese.